Unitary quantum matter-bounce in a universe with a positive cosmological constant: Quantization of dust dominated universe with cosmological constant

-Interestingly, this correspondence also extends to the solutions: \begin{enumerate} \item {\bf Positive Cosmological Constant} ($\Lambda > 0$): This sector is analogous to the continuous spectrum (scattering states) of the hydrogen atom where $E > 0$.
+The positive $\Lambda$ sector of this quantum system is analogous to the continuous spectrum (scattering states) of the hydrogen atom where $E > 0$.
 The parameter $k = 2\sqrt{\Lambda/3}$ is real and acts like a wave number.
-The solutions $\psi^1_{\Lambda,\rho_0}(v)$ and $\psi^2_{\Lambda,\rho_0}(v)$ \ref{PosSS}, involving confluent hypergeometric functions $\mathcal{F}$ and $\mathcal{U}$ with complex arguments\footnote{$\alpha = 1+i\frac{2\rho_0}{3k}$ is complex and $2ikv$ is imaginary}, are analogous to Coulomb wave functions.
-These represent oscillatory (non-normalizable) states.
+The solutions $\psi^1_{\Lambda,\rho_0}(v)$ and $\psi^2_{\Lambda,\rho_0}(v)$ in~\ref{PosSS}, involving confluent hypergeometric functions $\mathcal{F}$ and $\mathcal{U}$ with complex arguments, are analogous to Coulomb wave functions~\cite{Landau1981-ej}.
+These represent oscillatory states.
+For the continuous spectrum, the generalized eigenstates for $\psi^1_{\Lambda,\rho_0}(v)$ are delta-function normalized (see Appendix~\ref{Appendix_Norm}),

-\item {\bf Negative Cosmological Constant} ($\Lambda < 0$): This sector shows a direct equivalence with the bound states of the hydrogen atom ($E < 0$).
-For physically well-behaved solutions (analogous to normalizable bound states), the cosmological constant $\Lambda$ becomes quantized.
-The quantization condition is derived by requiring the solutions to be finite for large $v$ (analogous to $r \to \infty$).
-This occurs when the first argument of the confluent hypergeometric function in the transformed solution leads to a polynomial.
-Specifically, from the solution $ \psi^1_{|\Lambda|,\rho_0}(v)$ in \ref{NegSS}, we find that well-behaved solutions emerge when

-Here, $n$ plays the role of the principal quantum number.
-These quantized values of $\Lambda$ lead to wave functions of the form $\psi^1_{\Lambda_n,\rho_0}(v) = v e^{-\kappa_n v} L_{n-1}^{1}(2\kappa_nv)$ (up to normalization), where $\kappa_n = 2\rho_0/(3n)$ and $L_{n-1}^{1}$ is an associated Laguerre polynomial.
-This is precisely the functional form of the s-wave ($l=0$) bound state radial wave functions $u_{n0}(r)$ for the hydrogen atom.
-In cosmology, these states could represent universes with specific, discrete values of a negative cosmological constant, determined by the dust content $\rho_0$ and an integer $n$.